ottomata/dbbackup/README.md

 dbbackup
 ========

-Bash script for backing up MySQL databases using LVM snapshots with mylvmbackup
+Scripts for backing up MySQL databases using LVM snapshots with mylvmbackup

+## ToDo
+- Read defaults and global settings from a .conf file.